MicrosoftDocs/cpp-docs/docs/standard-library/filesystem-functions.md

 file_status status(const path& pval, error_code& ec) noexcept;
 ```

-The functions return the pathname status, the file type and permissions, associated with *pval*.
-A symlink is itself not tested, but the file it designates.
+The functions return the pathname status, the file type, and permissions, associated with *pval*.
+A symlink is itself not tested, but the file it chooses.

 ## <a name="status_known"></a>  status_known